2007 Cork Intermediate Hurling Championship

-The 2007 Cork Intermediate Hurling Championship was the 98th staging of the Cork Intermediate Hurling Championship since its establishment by the Cork County Board in 1909.
+The 2007 Cork Intermediate Hurling Championship was the 98th staging of the Cork Intermediate Hurling Championship since its establishment by the Cork County Board, Ireland, in 1909.
 The draw for the opening round fixtures took place on 10 December 2006.
 The championship began on 6 May 2007 and ended on 28 October 2007.

 On 21 October 2007, Fr.
 O'Neill's won the championship after a 1–13 to 0–15 defeat of Bandon in the final at Páirc Uí Chaoimh.
 This was their first ever championship title in this grade.
 A week later, Glen Rovers ended 31 years of participation in the championship after suffering a one-point defeat by St. Finbarr's in a relegation play-off.

 Fr.
 O'Neills' Jer O'Leary was the championship's top scorer with 0-41.